 The inspector will confirm that MG owners are using equipment approved by Part 2 of the Canadian Electrical Code and that installation is in accordance with Part 1 of the Canadian Electrical Code.

-2. Disconnecting means (distributed generation (DG) system)
+2. Disconnecting means

 The inspector will verify that a second disconnect means (intended to protect utility workers) is installed if required in the location specified by the local distribution company.